xfire/growl/README.markdown

 all other is optional depending on you own needs.

-I recommend to use [jinja2][jinja2] as templating engine. growl will use [jinja2][jinja2] as default, if it is installed.
+I recommend using [jinja2][jinja2] as the templating engine. growl will use [jinja2][jinja2] as default, if it is installed.

     > apt-get install python-jinja2